celatlas/Celatlas_Omniverse/README.md

 ## Overview

 Celatlas Omniverse is a comprehensive, modular Nextflow pipeline for spatial transcriptomics data analysis.
-It provides end-to-end analysis from raw 10X Visium data to publication-ready reports with interactive visualizations.
+It provides end-to-end analysis from raw celatlas_spatial or 10X Visium data to publication-ready reports with interactive visualizations.

 ### Key Features